dosdos/djangoheroku/README.md

 git remote --v
 ```

-If `heroku` is already among your git remotes, but is not pointing to the right application, remove the `heroku` remote
+If `heroku` is already among your git remotes, but it is not pointing to the right application, remove the `heroku` remote

 ```
 git remote remove heroku